dpa99c/cordova-launch-review/README.md

 On Android, the plugin opens the the app's storepage in the Play Store where the user can leave a review by pressing the stars to give a rating.

-On iOS, the plugin opens the app's storepage in the App Store and focuses the Review tab, where the user can leave a review by pressing "Write a review".
+On iOS, the plugin opens the app's storepage in the App Store, focuses the Review tab, and automatically opens the dialog for the user to leave a rating or review.
+On iOS 10.3 and above, there is also support for the in-app ratings dialog which allows a user to rate your app without needing to open the App Store.

 The plugin is registered on [npm](https://www.npmjs.com/package/cordova-launch-review) (requires Cordova CLI 5.0.0+) as `cordova-launch-review`